seatgeek/nomad-firehose/README.md

 The `nomad-firehose` binary has several helper subcommands.

-### `allocations`

-`nomad-firehose allocations` will monitor all alocation changes in the Nomad cluster and emit each task state as a new event to either stdout, rabbitmq or kinesis.

-The script will use Consul to maintain leader and the last event time processed (saved on quit or every 10s).

 The sink type is specified via the `$SINK_TYPE` environment variable.
 Valid values are: `stdout`, `kinesis` and `amqp`.

 The `amqp` sink is configured using `$SINK_AMQP_CONNECTION`, `$SINK_AMQP_EXCHANGE` and `$SINK_AMQP_ROUTING_KEY` environment variables.